dataRonin/smasher/README.md

 Change those four values to be like what is in the `smash.py` arguments.
 They are exact matches.

-Basically `smash.py` is just a wrapper around those.
+Basically `smash.py` is just a wrapper around these lines of code, with a variable number of arguments.

 If the end isn't given, it should use "today".

 If the start isn't given, it should use the last given date in the database for the daily, and if that doesn't exist, the whole of the high-resolution, and if that doesn't exist, of course, it will fail.

 If the entity isn't given, the whole of that `desired_database` will be processed.
-Which may not work for `MS04310` because I haven't tested it.
+Currently, `MS04310` has not been well-tested.

 If nothing is given, everything is processed, which will probably take quite a while.